-The pharmacist is a licensed professional individual, who is responsible for assisting the director and managers in the operational aspects of a department or unit on a 7-day/week, 24-hour basis.
+The pharmacist is a licensed professional individual with supervision experience, who is responsible for assisting the director and managers in the operational aspects of a clinic.
 This individual actively works to ensure optimal delivery of pharmaceutical care and service, as well as, assisting in performance improvement initiatives, either through direct involvement and membership or by occasionally leading PI team efforts.
 He or she participates in the supervision of human and material resources, as well as, program planning, and evaluation.
 He/she provides input into and is expected to meet budget, revenue and expense targets.
-This position supervises employees, assigns work, coaches, trains, and evaluates performance.
+This position supervises employees, assigns work, coaches and trains.
 It is expected that the individual who holds this position is able to actively participate with peers, subordinates, and supervisors in constructive problem solving, as well as, to facilitate frequent team building interactions with staff.Key Responsibilities include:

 - Ensures that he or she provides services that are accurate, reliable, courteous and timely.

 - Supports the efforts of all care providers to deliver quality care.